HawksDarris/nixfiles/README.md

 # TODO
 - Figure out how to make pandoc use local revealjs instead of going to unpkg.com.
-- Set nixvim to remember cursor location between closes
+- Set nixvim to persist cursor location on close
+- Set nixvim to persist undo on close

 # System crashed.

 The following is some bits from `journalctl -xb`